google/slo-generator/docs/providers/cloud_service_monitoring.md

-# Stackdriver Service Monitoring
+# Cloud Service Monitoring

 ## Backend

-Using the `StackdriverServiceMonitoring` backend class, you can use the `Stackdriver Service Monitoring API` to manage your SLOs.
+Using the `CloudServiceMonitoring` backend class, you can use the `Cloud Service Monitoring API` to manage your SLOs.

-SLOs are created from standard metrics available in Stackdriver Monitoring and the data is stored in `Stackdriver Service Monitoring API` (see [docs](https://cloud.google.com/monitoring/service-monitoring/using-api)).
+SLOs are created from standard metrics available in Cloud Monitoring and the data is stored in `Cloud Service Monitoring API` (see [docs](https://cloud.google.com/monitoring/service-monitoring/using-api)).

-The following methods are available to compute SLOs with the `Stackdriver`
+The following methods are available to compute SLOs with the `CloudServiceMonitoring`
 backend:

 * `basic` to create standard SLOs for Google App Engine, Google Kubernetes